Skip to main content

 Payment Yield turns that capability into measurable financial performance.

-What it means to be human in finance when automation can handle almost everything else.
+Issue 6 introduces the Payment Portfolio Manager, the role shaped by the Payment Yield model, and what it means to be human in finance when automation can handle almost everything else.

-Platforms Applying Payment Economics
+Payment Economics in Practice

 About The Payment Economics Journal